DEIB-GECO/ARDS_H-CPAP_ML/README.md

 in response to the emergence of the COVID-19 Pandemic.

-This study is conducted to develop a Machine Learning (ML) system that can predict the failure of H-CPAP therapy on ARDS patients using the electronic medical records (EMR) from the Pulmonology Department of Vimercate Hospital.
+This study is conducted to develop a Machine Learning (ML) system that can predict the failure of H-CPAP therapy on ARDS patients, using the electronic medical records (EMR) from the Pulmonology Department of Vimercate Hospital.

 ### Methods:
 The EMR provides demographic information, blood tests, and vital parameters of all hospitalizations of